pjotrp/heyu-run/README.md

 ## Planned for / wished for

 * Introduce nicer JS state machine
+* Send update messages to a service such as jabber
-* Write a schedule for Heyu to upload
+* Write a schedule for Heyu to upload to the CM11A
 * Maybe mix and match with the Heyu state engine

 ## LICENSE